codemarc/mm/docs/clean.md

 - Returns error message if account not found
 - Returns error message on connection failures

+## Notes

+- Use with caution - deletions are permanent
+- Quiet mode suitable for cron jobs and automation

 ## See Also

 - `delete` - More selective deletion options
 - `list` - List configured accounts
+- `show` - View account settings